On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Context and conceptual model

-We follow here the model of \citet{Miranda1991} measuring the benefit of area-based index insurance.
-We write $y_{ict}$ as the yield for field $i$ in county $c$ at time $t$, and write the annual county average yield as $\bar{y}_{\cdot ct}$, the long-term county average yield as $\bar{\bar{y}}_{\cdot c\cdot}$, where the $\cdot$ notation indicates over which dimension the averaging is done.\footnote{As an example, $\bar{y}_{\cdot ct}\equiv1/n_{i^c}\sum_{i\in c}y_{ict}$ denotes the county mean over time.} The county-level payout is triggered whenever actual county yields $\bar{y}_{\cdot ct}$ are below their long term target $\tau_{i}\bar{\bar{y}}_{\cdot c\cdot}$, where $\tau_i$ is the trigger level chosen by farmer $i$. \citeauthor{Miranda1991} considers a simplified payout scheme,\footnote{The actual indemnity scheme divides the difference by the trigger $\tau_i$, and contains also a \emph{protection factor}, which allows to scale up or down the indemnity payment.
+Starting with some notation, we denote by $y_{ict}$ the yield for field $i$ in county $c$ at time $t$.
+We write the annual county average yield as $\bar{y}_{\cdot ct}$, the long-term county average yield as $\bar{\bar{y}}_{\cdot c\cdot}$, where the $\cdot$ notation indicates over which dimension the averaging is done.\footnote{As an example, $\bar{y}_{\cdot ct}\equiv1/n_{i^c}\sum_{i\in c}y_{ict}$ is averaging over units $i$ in county $c$, and hence denotes the county mean over time.} For ease of exposition, we consider simplified payout schemes for both the area-based and farm-based insurances.
+The indemnity is triggered whenever the actual (farm or county) yield is below a long-term target, and the indemnity is simply the difference between the long-term target and the actual (farm or county) yield.
+For the area-based product, the long-term target is the county mean over time multiplied by a trigger level $\tau$, $\tau\bar{\bar{y}}_{\cdot c\cdot}$.
+The county indemnity $I_{ct}^c$ is simply the difference between the long term target $\tau\bar{\bar{y}}_{\cdot c\cdot}$ and the actual county yield, i.e. $I_{ct}^{c}=\max(\tau\bar{\bar{y}}_{\cdot c\cdot}-\bar{y}_{\cdot ct}, 0)$.
+This payout scheme differs slightly from the one used in practice,\footnote{The actual indemnity scheme divides the difference by the trigger $\tau_i$, and contains also a \emph{protection factor}, which allows to scale up or down the indemnity payment.
 The RMA does to our knowledge not provide data on insurance take-up by protection factor level, so we simply set it to 100\%, to ease comparison with farm-level insurance.
-See \citet{SkeesBlackEtAl1997} for details.} where the indemnity is the difference between target county yields and actual county yields whenever actual county yields are below, i.e. $I_{ct}^{c}=\max(\tau_{i}\bar{\bar{y}}_{\cdot c\cdot}-\bar{y}_{\cdot ct}, 0)$.
-Note that for ease of exposition the indemnity is expressed in yields units, not scaled to dollars units, which are here unnecessary given that our focus is on yield, not revenue insurance.
-Turning to the farm-based insurance, we consider later on the same indemnity scheme, simply replacing county yields by individual field yields: $I_{ict}^{F}=\max(\tau_{i}\bar{y}_{ic\cdot}-y_{ict}, 0)$, where $\bar{y}_{ic\cdot}$ is the field-level mean.
-Miranda's model is based on $\beta_{ic}$, the coefficient of a regression over time of individual yields $y_{ict}$ against county yields $\bar{y}_{\cdot ct}$:
+See \citet{SkeesBlackEtAl1997} for details.} yet this is the one used in \citet{Miranda1991} for which analytical results are available.
+Note that for ease of exposition the indemnity is expressed in yield units instead of dollars units.
+Scaling to dollar units is here unnecessary given that our focus is on yield, not revenue, insurance.
+Turning to the farm-based insurance, we consider the same indemnity scheme, simply replacing county yields by individual field yields: $I_{ict}^{F}=\max(\tau_{i}\bar{y}_{ic\cdot}-y_{ict}, 0)$, where the long-term target is $\bar{y}_{ic\cdot}$, the field-level mean.